gunns2/coranova/README.md

 ``` r
 perform_coranova_parametric(list(afr), "pheno", c("pgs1", "pgs2"))
 ```
+## Warnings

+In simulations we find at least 1000 bootstrap and 1000 permutations are necessary to control type 1 error with binary outcomes.
+We have not tested other non-normal outcome distributions.

 ## References
 Bilker WB, Brensinger C, Gur RC.
 A Two Factor ANOVA-like Test for Correlated Correlations: CORANOVA.
 Multivariate Behav Res.
 2004 Oct 1;39(4):565-94. doi: 10.1207/s15327906mbr3904_1.
 PMID: 26745459.